-Her life was too short to have a turning point, a moment that changed everything.
-She loved her teacher and her friends.
-Her mother had created a game for her; a game of race with time.
-If she studied faster, she’d get a prize: a hug or a kiss, or sometimes cheese puffs or snacks, sometimes a trip to McDonalds, or once again time with her eternal playmate, her father.
+She loved his teacher and friends.
+Her mother had made a game for her: A race game against the time.
+If she studied her lessons faster, she’d get a prize: a hug or a kiss, or sometimes cheese puffs or snacks, sometimes a trip to McDonald’s, or once again, time with her eternal playmate, her father.

-This happy family were riding the waves of life when, in December 2019, they travelled Iran for the holidays and a wedding.
-We were dying to see them but alas, this became our very last meeting.
-A week before their eternal flight, we rented out a villa together.
-These were golden days, full of play and laughter.
-Shahzad had made two new friends: hungry dogs she called Heaven and Black-White.
+This happy family, riding the waves of life, went to Iran in December 2019 for vacation and to participate in the wedding ceremony of an acquaintance.
+We had wished to meet them again, but alas, this was the last meeting.
+The week before their eternal flight, we all rented out a villa together.
+We spend happy days filled with games and laughter.
+Shahzad even made two new friends: two hungry dogs she named Heaven and Black-White.
 She kept on feeding them.
-We’ll go to heaven if we are good to animals, she would say.
+“We’ll go to heaven if we are good to animals”, she would say.
 She even wanted to take them back to Canada.
 When she found out this would be impossible, she asked relatives to take care of them instead.
-They are loyal to me, she told them.
+“These dogs are loyal to me”, she told them.

 It was 1:30 a.m. on the cursed day of January 18, 2020.
 They wanted to go to the airport, but Shahzad was stressed out and afraid.
 She was hiding in a room and didn’t want to leave.
 She was begging not to let them take her.
 But they needed to get on their way.
 They reached the airport; Maryam was texting until 5:20 AM about the flight being delayed for unknown reasons, possibly due to a technical issue.
 Finally, the flight took off.